Edward Olivares Player Props: Royals vs. Braves

 Edward Olivares At The Plate

-- Olivares is batting .265 with a double, a triple, a home run and three walks.
+- Olivares has a double, a triple, a home run and three walks while batting .257.

-- He has hit a long ball in one of 10 games, and in 2.7% of his plate appearances.

-- Olivares has driven in a run in three games this season (30.0%), including one multiple-RBI game.
+- Olivares has picked up a hit in six of 11 games this season, with multiple hits three times.

-- He has scored in four games this season (40.0%), but has had no multi-run games.
+- He has scored in four of 11 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.